Abertillery Police Stations and Court Houses.

 The New Station.

-On Wednesday 18th February 1903 the new Abertillery Police Station and Courts were opened.
-The selection of the site was not an easy one, the preferred site had already been let (I don’t know where this was?) so the site between Cwm Streets and Queen Street was chosen and the ground secured for a Head Quarters Station and a Court House.
+On Wednesday 18th February 1903 the new Abertillery Police Station (as seen in the featured image above) and Courts were opened.
+The selection of the site was not an easy one, the preferred site had already been let (I don’t know where this was?) so the site between Cwm Street and Queen Street was chosen and the ground secured for a Head Quarters Station and a Court House.
 The contract of Messrs D. W. Richards of Newport was carried out in a satisfactory manner and the final cost was £5,000.
 The site was on a hill in an awkward position fronting two streets parallel to one another.
 The frontage to Cwm Street was 90 feet and to Queen Street being 120 feet.
 The depth between the streets was 150 feet and the rise from Cwm Street to Queen Street being 36 feet.

 Because of the difficulties the station was built in two blocks, that fronting the Cwm Street consisting the Police Station, entrance, charge office 3 cells, Constables day room and offices with accommodation for ten single Constables, a Superintendents office, married Sergeants quarters, consisting of a parlour, living room, scullery etc and three bedrooms.
 The quarters in each instance were private connected inside by doors having separate entrances.